-The purpose of the Documenting Disability History Project is to explore the history of the Disability Rights and Independent Living movements in Northern California’s rural communities, specifically in Nevada County and the surrounding region.
+The Documenting Disability History Project explores the history of the Disability Rights and Independent Living movements in Nevada County, California and the surrounding region.
 Using the methodology of oral history, project staff and volunteers have conducted and transcribed interviews with activists, community and agency leaders, and other stakeholders who have helped to shape the local movement.

 Heather Heckler grew up in Nevada County, California and is now an independent scholar based in Nevada City.
 She earned her M.A. in U.S. history and public history from American University in Washington, D.C. and holds an A.B. in history from the University of California at Davis.
-Ms. Heckler’s interest in the history of the Disability Rights Movement stems, in part, from her time at FREED Center for Independent Living, where she worked as a community organizer, advocating for change in policies and legislation that negatively impact people with disabilities.
+Heather’s interest in the history of the Disability Rights Movement stems from her work as a systems change advocate at FREED Center for Independent Living.

 Dr. Paul Longmore, Humanities Expert